 Early Origins of the Falkous family

-Another 185 words (13 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early Falkous History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Falkous research.
+Another 93 words (7 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early Falkous History in all our PDF Extended History products and printed products wherever possible.

 Falkous Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Falkous has been recorded under many different variations, including Faux, Fawkes, Fauks and others.

 Early Notables of the Falkous family (pre 1700)